AlexSklav/hv-switching-board-firmware/README.txt

 This version of the swithching board firmware emulates the PCA9505 GPIO chip.
-It should be compiled with the v0.1-16-ge3f4536 of the BaseNode library.
+It should be compiled with v0.1-17-gec6cb4c of the BaseNode library.